Building Our Future

 WORKFORCE INITIATIVES

-DRMA encourages and helps members conduct tours to ignite students' interest in exciting, high-skill, high-pay, high-tech manufacturing careers.
+DRMA encourages and helps its members conduct student tours to ignite students’ interest in exciting, high-skill, high-pay, high-tech manufacturing careers.

-If you and your facility fit these criteria:
+If you and your facility fit this criteria:

 -